NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![ACME Certificates](images/ACME_Certificates1.png)

-ACME certificate manager in pfSense handling automatic issuance and renewal of valid SSL/TLS certificates for all internal self-hosted services.
-Eliminates browser security warnings across the network without exposing services to the public internet.
+ACME handles automatic SSL/TLS certificate issuance and renewal for all internal self-hosted services.
+No browser security warnings anywhere on the network and nothing exposed to the public internet.

 ---